ICD-10 launch has come and gone and we all survived

 - Struck by a Macaw - W61.12

 There are also references to parrot induced injuries (bite or collision with) but no references to roosters, peacocks, ostriches or parakeets.
-The catch all "other bird" catagory must suffice.
+The catch all "other bird" category must suffice.

 - Pedestrian injured in collision with roller skater V00.01